Table of Contents

 - Membership Vote.
 After the public review period, each member school may submit a ranked order vote to select the controversy areas for the NPTE.
 The top five controversy areas will be selected and will be released at least 35 days prior to the tournament.

 - Topic Committee.
 A topic committee will be formed of at least three people appointed by the NPTE Vice-President to select resolutions from the controversy areas.
 The committee should be comprised of individuals who submitted controversy area proposals.
 Students may only serve on the committee if they are not competing in that year’s NPTE.

 - At least 25 days prior to the first competition day of the NPTE, the Topic Committee shall provide the three resolutions selected for each controversy area for a 48 hour time period of potential clarification and wordsmithing.

 - At least 21 days prior to the first competition day of the NPTE, the Topic Committee shall provide the official list of five controversy areas with three potential resolutions in each area to the NPTE Membership.
-The topic committee will identify a pool of nine resolutions (with three from each controversy area) from which all preliminary round resolutions and the first two elimination round resolutions will be selected.
+The topic committee will identify a pool of nine resolutions from which all preliminary round resolutions and the first two elimination round resolutions will be selected.